Graduate Student Tuition and Financial Aid

 Financing your Edgewood College MS-Nursing degree -

 Graduate tuition for the 2015-16 school year is $867 per credit.
 You can expect that cost to rise by approximately 4% per year in the future.

 Most graduate students are working professionals who take courses part-time.
 The Master of Science in Nursing degree requires completion of a total of 36 credits.
 Typically, a part-time student completes their MSN in 2-3 years.

-Based on these assumptions, the estimated total tuition cost of your Edgewood College MSN degree would be approximately $31,000.
+Based on current tuition rates, the estimated total tuition cost of your Edgewood College MSN degree would be approximately $31,212.

 Graduate students are eligible for financial aid in the form of Federal Stafford Loans.
 You are eligible for these low interest loans (currently 6.8%) if you enroll in a minimum of 4 credits per semester.
 Loans are limited to a total of $20,500 per year.

 Click here for more information on Stafford Loans, including eligibility requirements and application instructions.

 Based on results of the loan payment calculator from finaid.org, if you chose to finance the entire cost of your Edgewood College MSN degree through Stafford Loans, your monthly payment would be $359/month for a 10-year repayment plan.